dxlliv/planner/docs/getting-started.md

 ## Create your planner

-First of all, make sure you have [Node.js](https://nodejs.org/en/download) and Yarn installed on your system.
+First of all, make sure you have [Node.js](https://nodejs.org/en/download) and NPM installed on your system.
 You can bootstrap a new planner by running the following command:

 ```bash